-Febru 20 February 2, 2019
+January 30, 2021 February 1, 2020

 Deferred tax assets:

-Net operating losses \$ 1 105,925 \$ 134,598
+Net operating losses \$ 78,253 \$ 105,925

-Federal and California income tax credits $\epsilon$ 531,805 557,333
+Federal and California income tax credits 713,799 631,805

-Intangible assets $\epsilon$ 532,537
+Intangible assets 629,290 632,537

-Reserves and accruals 22,719 18,404
+Reserves and accruals 69,654 22,719

-Share-based compensation 4,117 5,213
+Share-based compensation 4,798 4,117

-Lease liabilities 32,120
+Lease liabilities 28,176 32,120

-Gross deferred tax assets 1,4 129,223 715,548
+Gross deferred tax assets 1,523,970 1,429,223

-Valuation allowance (6 576,780) (597,829)
+Valuation allowance (749,468) (676,780)

-Total deferred tax assets 5 752,443 117,719
+Total deferred tax assets 774,502 752,443

 Deferred tax liabilities:

-Intangible assets ( (69,771) (185,973)
+Intangible assets (50,557) (69,771)

-Fixed assets (27,540) (13,370)
+Fixed assets (27,549) (27,540)

-Unremitted earnings of non-U.S. subsidiaries ( (21,284) (52,828)
+Unremitted earnings of non-U.S. subsidiaries (20,173) (21,284)

-Royalty income (99,340)

-Right of use assets ( (25,290)
+Right of use assets (26,158) (25,290)

-Total deferred tax liabilities (1 43,885) (351,511)
+Total deferred tax liabilities (124,437) (143,885)

-Net deferred tax assets (liabilities) \$ 6 508,558 \$ (233,792)
+Net deferred tax assets (liabilities) \$ 650,065 \$ 608,558

-The deferred tax assets and liabilities based on tax jurisdictions are presented on our Consolidated Balance Sheet as follows:
+The deferred tax assets and liabilities based on tax jurisdictions are presented on our consolidated balance sheet as follows:

-February 1, 2020 February 2, 2019 Non-current deferred tax assets \$ 639,791 \$ 12,460 Non-current deferred tax liabilities (31,233) (246,252) Net deferred tax assets (liabilities) \$ 608,558 \$ (233,792)
+Ja nuary 30, 2021 2020 1, Non-current deferred tax assets \$ 672,424 \$ 639,791 Non-current deferred tax liabilities (22,359) (31,233) Net deferred tax assets (liabilities) \$ 650,065 \$ 608,558

-In assessing the realization of deferred tax assets across all jurisdictions, management considers whether it is more likely than not that some portion or all of the deferred assets will be realized.
-The ultimate realization of the deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-As of February 1, 2020, the Company recorded a valuation allowance of \$676.8 million which is an increase of \$79.0 million from fiscal 2019.
+In assessing the realization of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred assets will be realized.
+The ultimate realization of the deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible or creditable.
+The Company weighs all positive and negative evidence including our earnings history, results of recent operations, reversals of deferred tax liabilities, projected future taxable income, and tax planning strategies.
+As of January 30, 2021, the Company recorded a valuation allowance of \$749.5 million which is an increase of \$72.7 million from fiscal 2020.
 The Company provided a full valuation allowance against its federal and state research and development and other tax credits.
 Based on the available objectively verifiable positive and negative evidence, the Company determined that it is more likely than not that these tax credits and a limited amount of net operating losses will not be realized in the future.
-The Company also provided a valuation allowance against the deferred tax assets of a portion of its operations in Israel, which has cumulative losses in recent years and is not projecting sufficient future taxable income to realize the benefit of its deferred tax assets.
+The Company also provided a valuation allowance against the deferred tax assets of a portion of its operations in Israel, which has cumulative losses in recent years and is not projecting sufficient future taxable income to realize the benefit of its deferred tax assets, as well as a valuation allowance against Canadian research and development credits.
+It is also possible that significant negative evidence may become available that causes the Company to conclude that a valuation allowance is needed on certain of its other deferred tax assets, which would adversely affect the Company's income tax provision in the period of such change in judgment.